KevinWinkler-CN-Consult/Game-of-Life/README.md

 The Game of Life algorithm implemented as a PHP CLI program.

-## Useage
+## Usage

-Run gol.php to run the program with its default parameter. use -h to print all available comandline options.
+Run gol.php to run the program with its default parameter. use -h to print all available commandline options.